 INTEREST RATE RISK

 Our investments consist of cash and cash equivalents and short-term marketable securities.
-Therefore, changes in the market's interest rates do not affect the value of the investments as recorded by us.
+Therefore, changes in the market's interest rates do not affect in any material respect the value of the investments as recorded by us.